 Totally keto and low-carb and totally delicious, these tasty Sausage, Bacon & Cheese Stuffed Mushroom Caps are the perfect snack.
 But, you can also enjoy them as a light meal, or appetizer.
+Follow me, Chef Jenn, and I’ll show you all my best tips and tricks for making this amazing keto snack recipe perfectly every time!

 And, the best part is that you can make them ahead of time and pop them in the fridge to reheat later.